surabhigovil/Assignment3/README.md

     - On the generated train by applying autodifferentiation.
     - Used SGD for the optimizer
   - Part(c:
-    - Added a Dropout layer for model subclassing
+    - Added a tf.keras.Model for model subclassing
--
+    - Used Adam for the optimizer

 - References:
   - https://docs.google.com/presentation/d/1bOpBbthfNXBakDWb_qezukZ-XgjvlwTvwVLVjrxxAh0/edit#slide=id.gba781d8381_31_12)